tob-asco/seeds/tags.md

 3. `reducing law`
    - :cool: towards a less regulated society with increased trust in people
    - :cool: *Anarchy!*
-   - :abacus: laws that are unneccessary
+   - :abacus: laws that are unnecessary
    - :abacus: laws that protect "bad" people
 4. `for country: {all countries}` (195 countries on Earth)
    - :cool: same reason why we watch national news